antony-jr/QArchive/docs/QArchiveDiskCompressor.md

 stagged for compression, the **fourth** is the number of bytes processed and the **last one** is the total number of bytes required for this compression.

+> The total bytes might be zero if you are compressing empty files, so please mind that.

 ---